Understanding Event Meshes and Mesh Manager

 The event mesh supports the following event- driven architecture:

 - Subscriber A is subscribed to events from Publisher C and Publisher E and connected to My-Second-Service.

 - Because Publisher C is connected to the same event broker service as Subscriber A, events are automatically available to Subscriber A.

 - Because Subscriber A is only connected to My-Second-Service, the event mesh ensures that events from Publisher E are propagated to My-First-Service.

 - Subscriber A is not subscribed for events from Publisher D, therefore no events from My-Fourth-Service are routed to My-Second-Service.

 - Subscriber B is subscribed to events from Publisher C, D, and E, but because none of those publishers are connected to the same event broker service, the event mesh ensures that the events that are sent from My-First-Service, My-Second-Service and My-Fourth-Service to My-Third-Service so that the events are received.

-For geographically distributed use cases.
-Let's say you have event broker services in London, UK and New York, USA, an event mesh would be an easy way to bridge data between to ensure events that are published are received by subscribers no matter where they are connected.
-For example, when an application in London subscribes to events, that data would automatically start to flow across the event mesh (WAN); because data is only sent when it's being requested, or subscribed to, it very efficient from a bandwidth point of view.
-So no matter how many consumers in London are actually requesting that data, that data is sent only once.
+Event meshes support geographically distributed use cases.
+If you have event broker services in London, UK and New York, USA, an event mesh would be an easy way to bridge data between to ensure events that are published are received by subscribers no matter where they are connected.
+For example, when an application in London subscribes to events, that data would automatically start to flow across the event mesh (WAN).
+Because data is only sent when it's requested or subscribed to, the event mesh uses bandwidth efficiantly.
+No matter how many consumers in London request the data, that data is sent between event broker services only once.